stpnwf/ZestyTheme/README.md

  I am _not_ knowledgeable in CSS, but if the end result looks how I want it to, despite how hacky or messy the code may be, that's still a win in my books...
 PRs are welcome.

  Theme has only been tested at 1080p, on both the app and the web interface.
-So it _may_ look broken on 720p, 2K and 4K.
+So it _may_ look broken on 720p, 2K and 4K screens.

 ---

 **Things I'd like to do, if I can figure out how to:**

+Add profile pics back:
 <img src="./images/actor.jpg" alt="actor-page" width="65%"/>
+ Add season posters back:
 <img src="./images/season.jpg" alt="season-poster" width="65%"/>
+ Turn seasons into a carousel to prevent this behavior:
 <img src="./images/caroussel.jpg" alt="season-caroussel" width="65%"/>